Free-Computer-Science/.github/CONTRIBUTING.md

    * If you would like to be assigned the issue you are creating, complete the applicable checkbox in the issue template.
 Note that this does not guarantee that you will be assigned the issue, but rather it lets maintainers know that you are interested.
    * The more information you are able to provide in your issue, the better.
    * Ensure you create the issue in the right repo; some of the repos are:
-      * The [curriculum](https://github.com/TheOdinProject/curriculum/issues/new/choose) repo, for changes to the actual content of lessons.
+      * The curriculum repo, for changes to the actual content of lessons.
-      * The [theodinproject](https://github.com/TheOdinProject/theodinproject/issues/new/choose) repo, for changes to the TOP website.
+      * The free-computer-science.github.io repo, for changes to the FCS website.
-      * The exercise repos: [javascript](https://github.com/TheOdinProject/javascript-exercises/issues/new/choose), [css](https://github.com/TheOdinProject/css-exercises/issues/new/choose), and [ruby](https://github.com/TheOdinProject/ruby-exercises/issues/new/choose)

 ### Setting Up Your Local Clone